It’s time to read the ancient story in its own cultural context, not ours. This post is part 4 of 5 in a series on Gen. 1-11.

 No, it does not have to be deceptive.
 They were not stupid.
 They simply did not have enough information in their century.
 As noted, Jesus and the authors took an existing authoritative story in Genesis and boiled it down to its main purpose (or one of its main purposes), to teach their listeners and readers.
 If the term accommodationism makes you uncomfortable, call it Jewish midrash (purposeful and methodical reinterpretation, i.e. especially Peter’s reinterpretation that the flood symbolizes baptism).

-Further proof that we have to accommodate biblical authors: The noun “noah” probably comes from the ancient Babylonian or Assyrian language and the word nukhu, which has been reshaped for biblical Hebrew, a later development in the Semitic family of languages.
+Further proof that we have to accommodate biblical authors: The noun “noah” probably comes from the ancient Babylonian or Assyrian language and the word nukhu, which has been reshaped for biblical Hebrew, a later development in the Semitic family of languages, as noted.
 (Noah and nukhu both mean comfort or rest.)
 Hebrew (and certainly biblical Hebrew) did not exist at the time of the Exodus.
 But in the distant past, long ago, when the “Ark and Flood Guy” lived, he did not have this Hebrew name.
 However, we do not need to ask the biblical authors about historical and etymological (word origins) questions.
 We accommodate them, instead.

 Further, we have to accommodate ideas in other verses.
 For example, Jesus said the mustard seed is the smallest of all seeds (Matt.
 13:32 and Mark 4:31).
 However, we know other seeds are smaller, like the orchid seed.
 So we accommodate Jesus in his historical and cultural and geographical contexts.
 In his world and his range of knowledge of Israel’s agriculture, it was the smallest of seeds.
 Similarly, when Jesus interpreted an already existing, authoritative story about Noah, we do not subject him to prosecution about his knowledge of modern science (“What did he know and when did he know anything about orchids or other plants with smaller seeds?!”).
 That’s an arrogant, severe, modern attitude, rife in the world today.